Champagne (color)

 The color champagne is a name given for various very pale tints of yellowish-orange that are close to beige.
 The color's name is derived from the typical color of the beverage Champagne.

 Champagne

-The color champagne is displayed at right.
+The color champagne is displayed adjacent.

 The first recorded use of champagne as a color name in English was in 1915.

 Variations of champagne

 Medium champagne

-At right is displayed the color medium champagne.
+Adjacent is displayed the color medium champagne.

 The medium tone of "champagne" displayed at right is the color called champagne in the Dictionary of Color Names (1955) in color sample #89.

 Deep champagne

-The deep tone of "champagne" displayed at right is the color called champagne in the Dictionary of Color Names (1955) in color sample #73.
+The deep tone of "champagne" displayed adjacent is the color called champagne in the Dictionary of Color Names (1955) in color sample #73.

 Dark champagne

-At right is displayed the color dark champagne.
+Adjacent is displayed the color dark champagne.